How to Install Debian 12 on VMware Workstation 17

 Step 16

-Select Yes for the changes made to the virtual NVMe disk to take effect, and then click Continue.
+Changes made to the virtual NVMe disk need to take effect, so select Yes to continue.

 Confirming Writing Changes to Disk